Brit Awards 2026

-The Brit Awards 2026 will be the 46th edition of the Brit Awards ceremony presented by British Phonographic Industry (BPI) to recognize the best in British and international music in 2025.
-It will be held on Saturday 28 February 2026 at the Co-op Live arena in Manchester, the first time in the ceremony's history that it will be held outside London.
+The Brit Awards 2026 was the 46th edition of the Brit Awards ceremony presented by British Phonographic Industry (BPI) to recognise the best in British and international music in 2025.
+It was held on 28 February 2026 at the Co-op Live arena in Manchester, the first time in the ceremony's history that it was held outside London.
+Jack Whitehall hosted the ceremony for the sixth time, while Charley Marlowe and Tyler West hosted the live red carpet coverage across the BRITs' official social media channels for the first time.

+For this year's ceremony, Olivia Dean and Lola Young led the nominations, with five each, both being nominated for British Artist of the Year, Song of the Year, and Best Pop Act.
+Sam Fender followed them, with four nominations.
+Dean won four awards, for Pop Act, British Artist, Album, and - with Fender - Song of the Year.
+Fender was the only other artist to garner multiple awards during the ceremony.

 Background

-First staged in 1977, the Brit Awards is an annual event recognising the best in British and International music, which has been held at venues in London since its launch, with The O2 Arena playing host to the ceremony since 2011.
-On 9 June, the BPI announced a two-year deal to hold the Brit Awards at Manchester's Co-op Live arena, meaning the 2026 and 2027 ceremonies will be held outside London, the first time in the Brit Awards history that this will be the case.
+First presented in 1977, the Brit Awards is an annual event recognising the best in British and International music, which had been held at venues in London since its launch, with The O2 Arena hosting the ceremony from 2011.
+On 9 June, the BPI announced a two-year deal to hold the 2026 and 2027 Brit Awards at Manchester's Co-op Live arena, marking the first time the Brit Awards were held outside of London.
 On the same day, a three-year sponsorship deal was announced with Sony Music UK.
-Andy Burnham, the Mayor of Greater Manchester, welcomed the move, describing it as a "massive coup for Greater Manchester".
+Andy Burnham, the Mayor of Greater Manchester, described the move as a "massive coup for Greater Manchester".

 The news followed an announcement in May that the 2025 Mercury Prize would be held in Newcastle instead of London.

+In October, as part of the first details for the 2026 ceremony, the Rising Star award was reverted to its original name, the Critics' Choice Award, "in acknowledgement of the importance of 'critical acclaim' to artists at this early and crucial stage of their career".
+The award for Best New Artist was also reverted to British Breakthrough Act after previously being renamed in 2019, "celebrating the transformative point for British artists as they cut through to a wider audience and in support of the long-term development of artists and their progression".

+Trophy

+The designer for this year's trophy was fashion stylist Matthew Williamson.
+The sculpture was inspired by Williamson's upbringing in Manchester, and was made using amber-toned resin made to resemble the golden honey of a worker bee, the city's mascot.

+Brits Week 2026

+To promote the awards ceremony and support the charity War Child, the BPI hosted several gigs as part of Brits Week.
+Artists performing as part of Brits Week included: